panzerstadt/city-generator_gh/README.md

 It is hoped that with time and with a lot of testing that this tool has the potential to enable all architects to be lazy, playful, passionate procrastinators that we as creative types often wish to be.

+ Instructions

 - pre-requisites: Rhino and Grasshopper latest versions, Google Earth Pro(free), and a decent internet connection.

 0. download entire .rar file onto your desktop
 1. open grasshopper > file > special folders > components folder and paste contents of folder '2_plugins required' into the components folder